-Today, there are 35 different Air Jordan models available, not counting countless colourways, collaborations, limited editions, and retro Jordans.
-From 90s street style staples and on-court speed-optimised kicks to high-fashion collabs, there are Jordans out there for every mood, taste, and event.
+Today, there are 35 different Air Jordan models available, not counting countless colorways, collaborations, limited editions, and retro Jordans.
+From 90s street style staples and on-court speed-optimized kicks to high-fashion collabs, there are Jordans out there for every mood, taste, and event.

 We love our Oliver Cabell sneakers for their affordable minimalist style and our Koio sneakers for their timeless Italian craftsmanship.
 But for pure charisma, sporting legacy, and championship cool, the ball is firmly in the Jordans’ court.